Win a ticket for the Do iOS Conference in Amsterdam Join here.

 Conversion between camel case and snake case

-A common reason to define custom mapping for keys is that the backend you’re using uses snake case for naming properties.
-In Swift, we’re mostly using camel case which means that we start with a lowercase letter and then capitalize the first letter of subsequent words: htmlLink or numberOfBlogPosts.
+A common reason to define custom mapping for keys is that your backend uses snake case for naming properties.
+In Swift, we’re mainly using camel case, which means that we start with a lowercase letter and then capitalize the first letter of subsequent words: htmlLink or numberOfBlogPosts.
 The same words in snake case look as follows: html_link and number_of_blog_posts.

-Luckily enough, we don’t have to define a custom mapping for each defined key.
+Luckily, we don’t have to define a custom mapping for each key.
 Take the following example JSON of a blog:

 {